mjosaarinen/sm4ni/README.md

 # sm4ni

-Demonstration that AES-NI instructions and affine transforms can be used to create a fast, vectorized, constant tyime implmementation of the Chinese Encryption Standard SM4
+Demonstration that AES-NI instructions and affine transforms can be used to create a fast, vectorized, constant time implementation of the Chinese Encryption Standard SM4.

 ## Background and Theory